biojava/biojava.github.io/wiki/Dazzle:writeplugin.md

         <string name="version" value="1.0" />
       </datasource>

-Start your Dazzle instance and if you called the servlet e.g. dazzleDemo
+Start your Dazzle instance.
+If you don't know how you should do that, please see <Dazzle:deployment>.
+If you called your servlet e.g. dazzleDemo

 [`http://localhost:8080/dazzleDemo/myplugin/features?segment=123`](http://localhost:8080/dazzleDemo/myplugin/features?segment=123)

-should give you a very simple response, but no features. (we did not return any, did we?)
+should give you now a very simple response, which will not contain features. (we did not return any, did we?)

 Check your server logs it should say something like